 Horror anthologies are usually a mixed bag.
 String together a bunch of short films and one or two are bound to stand out amid the others, whereas the lesser few decrease the appeal of the whole.
 With XX, four women directors assemble to each helm one-quarter of the film’s brief 81-minute runtime.
 The range of perspectives, not only among women in the horror genre but among four individuals each with distinct voices, offers the potential for something novel in an otherwise standard structure.
 As you might expect, the outcome has both high and low points, while overall the experience leaves the viewer appreciative that it exists, but also indifferent.
-Nevertheless, the promising concept behind XX draws our interest from start to finish, and the arrangement ensures that, if we don’t like the current segment, a new one is just a few minutes away.
+Nevertheless, the promising concept behind XX draws our interest from start to finish, and the arrangement assures that, if we don’t like the current segment, a new one is just a few minutes away.

 Animated interstitials by Sofia Carrillo feature creepy dollhouse imagery filled with dead faces, blinking eyes, fluttering moths, and doors that open into fleshy rooms.
 It looks like footage Coraline cut for being too frightening.
 Carrillo’s transitions do not, however, create a connective tissue that lends XX a conceptual throughline, nor do they introduce the respective short films.
 Each segment comes with its own red titles on a black background.
 Three established filmmakers and one artist making her debut behind the camera direct: Jovanka Vuckovic is a well-versed short-film-maker; Roxanne Benjamin co-produced the V/H/S series; and the most well-known of them, Karyn Kusama, is best known for Girlfight and last year’s The Invitation.
 The oddity among them is Annie Clark, better known as the (rather amazing) musician St. Vincent, who helms the quirkiest of the four parts.